Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Conditions for frequency security: 2 regions

 \subsection{Nadir constraint: analytical deduction}

-In a similar fashion as for the RoCoF constraints discussed in the previous Section \ref{SecRoCoF2region}, it is not possible to deduce a purely analytical nadir constraint from the solution of $\Delta f_i$ given by (\ref{frequency_region_i}), as it would involve finding the global minimum of that non-convex function (\ref{frequency_region_i}) (see Fig.~\ref{2_area_Simulation} for graphical evidence of the existence of several local minima in the post-fault frequency evolution of a region).
+In a similar fashion as for the RoCoF constraints discussed in the previous Section \ref{SecRoCoF2region}, it is not possible to deduce a purely analytical nadir constraint from the solution of $\Delta f_i$ given by (\ref{SolutionFreq_2areas}), as it would involve finding the global minimum of that non-convex function (\ref{SolutionFreq_2areas}) (see Fig.~\ref{Faults_differentImpedance} for graphical evidence of the existence of several local minima in the post-fault frequency evolution of a region).
 Deducing the mathematical expression for this global minimum would be necessary to obtain the expression for $t^*$, which is needed to obtain an analytical nadir constraint $\left| \Delta f_{\textrm{nadir}} \right| = \left| \Delta f(t=t^*) \right| \leq \Delta f_{\textrm{max}}$.

-We then propose to use a mixed analytical-numerical approach for the nadir constraints.
-The analytical part of this methodology consists on formulating the energy equilibrium at the time of the frequency nadir, that yields linear nadir constraints.
+To overcome this limitation, we consider the energy equilibrium, instead of the power equilibrium, at the time of the frequency nadir.
+Assuming that the generation outage occurs in region 2, the nadir constraint formulated as an energy equilibrium takes this form:

-Assuming that the generation outage occurs in region 2 as in the example shown in Fig.~\ref{2_area_Simulation}, the energy-based nadir constraint takes this form for region 1: This expression has been obtained by integrating the swing equation for region 1, i.e.~integrating (\ref{2area_dynamic_region1}).
-In plain words, constraint (\ref{nadir_region1}) enforces that \textit{the energy ``lost" must be lower than the maximum admissible energy ``injected"}.
+This expression has been obtained by integrating the swing equation for region 2, i.e.~integrating (\ref{2area_dynamic_region2}).
+In plain words, constraint (\ref{nadir_region2}) enforces that \textit{the energy ``lost" must be lower than the maximum admissible energy ``injected"}.
 This maximum admissible energy ``injected" is limited by the maximum kinetic energy that can be extracted from the rotating masses in the system so that frequency does not drop below $\Delta f_\textrm{max}$.
-It is clear from (\ref{nadir_region1}) that if the energy related to the inertia term is higher, the frequency deviation would be higher than $\Delta f_\textrm{max}$.
-The energy ``lost" corresponds to the energy sent to the outaged region 2 through the transmissions corridors.
+It is clear from (\ref{nadir_region2}) that if the energy related to the inertia term is higher, the frequency deviation would be higher than $\Delta f_\textrm{max}$.
+The energy contribution from PFR, damping and imports from the non-faulted region are also accounted for, and the sum of these terms cannot be lower than the energy ``lost" from the generation outage $P^\textrm{L}_2$.